 Our firm is also ideal for clients who have assets in multiple jurisdictions and want to go to one place with expertise in all the jurisdictions where their assets are located.
 It is very frustrating to work with an attorney who tells you he/she can only take care of your Virginia assets necessitating hiring a second attorney in the other jurisdiction.
 At DBL that will NOT happen.
 A document must be drafted to address documents in all of the states in which you have them.
 For example, a power of attorney in California can be filed in the County Recorder’s Office so it must have the ability to be recorded on the document itself.
 Many of our clients also own property in other states, like Florida or California.
 In that case, the Power of Attorney must be written to both states’ law.
 Our firm has offices and is licensed in a large number of states and thus we are uniquely situated to prepare estate plans for individuals who have property in more than one location.

-While estate planning is something many people think they can put off for a very long time, proper planning is essential to protect and preserve your assets both now and for the future.
-Dunlap Bennet & Ludwig offers experienced estate planning attorneys in their Vienna and Leesburg offices to guide you through every step of the process.
+Dunlap Bennett & Ludwig offers experienced estate planning attorneys in their Vienna and Leesburg offices to guide you through every step of the process.
 They work with individuals, families and business owners to plan and prepare for the unexpected.
-Whether you run your own company or have a complicated estate, the top wills and trusts attorneys at DBL can help you develop a comprehensive plan to help you protect what matters the most.

 Estate Planning Services